To plan weekly activities faster, simple lesson plan templates are the way to go.

 Personalize the template with your name plus date, and edit the blue-shaded areas with your specific information.

-A favorite of our readers, the K.I.S.S lesson plan template (Keep It Super Simple) aims to help you complete all of your planning in under 2 hours!
+The K.I.S.S lesson plan template (Keep It Super Simple) aims to help you complete all of your planning in under 2 hours!

 See in detail how to use the K.I.S.S template to speed through planning and still produce an effective teaching guide.

 Personalize each template with your name, subject area, teaching objective, and parts of the lesson.

 This lesson plan template consists of three parts:

 - Before Section